-If you’re leaning towards a destination resort, consider properties that “unbundle” dining from your per-night costs.
-Full-service restaurants charge hefty premiums for their creations, so you can likely save a boatload by hoofing it into town and eating at less pretentious local restaurants.
+If you’re leaning toward a destination resort, consider properties that can exclude dining from your per-night costs.
+Full-service restaurants charge hefty premiums for their creations, so you can likely save a boatload by walking into town and eating at less pretentious local restaurants.

 14. Blind-Book Your Hotels

 If you know where you want to take your honeymoon but aren’t attached to a particular hotel or resort, why commit?
 Use blind-booking tools to find super-cheap deals on anonymous accommodations.